nil-vr/osc-ringcon/README.md

 ### The Joy-Con is paired but won't connect to the PC

-Try holding the pair button, then pressing the SR button.
+Try holding the pair button until the lights start blinking.
+Release the pair button and then press the SR button.

 ### The Ring-Con is connected, but not detected